marcusoftnet/marcusoftnet.github.io/_posts/2017-08-07-what-does-techdebt-feel-like.md

 ---
 layout: post
-title: "What does TechDebt feel like?"
+title: "What does technical debt feel like?"
 author: "Marcus Hammarberg"
 date: 2017-08-07 09:15:24
 tags: